Strawberry Hill House: Later owners

 Frances Waldegrave restored and embellished the house from 1846 onwards.

 After Walpole's death in 1797, the house passed first to his cousin Anne Seymour Damer, then to John Waldegrave, a grandson of Maria Walpole, the out-of-wedlock daughter of Walpole's older brother Edward.
 In the first half of the 19th century, two successive owners, brothers John and George Waldegrave, spent most of their family fortune, followed by a "Great Sale" lasting twenty-four days held in the grounds in 1842 which left the house stripped of virtually all its contents.

 Upon the death of George Waldegrave on 28 September 1846, his wife Frances inherited the whole of the Waldegrave estates, including Strawberry Hill.
 She decided to restore the derelict estate in 1856.
 Her alterations included pushing the road back to create a semi-circular carriageway outside the main gate, opening up an interior route to the kitchen, fitting the vault's quatrefoils with stained glass (darkening the Hall), decorating the ceiling and Armoury niches with gold fleurs-de-lys and stars on blue ground, and building an extension.
 She revived the house and became its esteemed hostess, though she remained jealous that visitors to the house credited Walpole for its beauty rather than her hard work, writing that "Strawberry Hill is more like a fairy palace than ever.
 This sounds like boasting of my handiwork, but I feel inclined to do so, and I now constantly find young people thinking that Horace Walpole made all my pet creations."

 From 1883 to 1887 the property was owned by Baron Hermann de Stern (1815–1887), a German-born British banker.
-His son Herbert Stern, 1st Baron Michelham took over the house on his father's death, collecting fine art and furniture.
+His son Herbert Stern, 1st Baron Michelham, took over the house on his father's death, collecting fine art and furniture.
 The surviving embroidered Moorish-style ceiling in the Blue Breakfast Room is from his time.

-In 1923, it was bought by the Roman Catholic St Mary's University College, renamed St Mary's University, Twickenham in 2014, for academic use.
+In 1923, it was bought by the Roman Catholic St Mary's University College.
+In 2014, it was renamed St Mary's University, Twickenham, for academic use.